acm-ndsu/Byte-le-2025/docs/_build/html/_sources/team.rst

     return (SelectGeneric.GEN_HEALER, SelectLeader.FULTRA, SelectGeneric.GEN_HEALER)
     return (SelectGeneric.GEN_ATTACKER, SelectLeader.CALMUS, SelectGeneric.GEN_ATTACKER)

-The first and second examples show that your Leader's ClassType can be the same as *one (1)* Generic's ClassType.
+The first and second examples show that your Leader's ClassType can be the same as *one* Generic's ClassType.

 The third example shows a team with every character having a unique ClassType (Healer, Attacker, Tank).